YichunRen/AutoPhrase/README.md

 ```
 python run.py
 ```
-##### All the target could change parameters' values in the corresponding configuration files
+##### Note: All the targets' parameters could be changed in the corresponding configuration files
 ### Target 1: Prepare data
 ```
 python run.py data_prep